loconous-ut/AES/README.md

-# M2.5 Project: ADvanced Encryption Standard (AES)
+# M2.5 Project: Advanced Encryption Standard (AES)
 This project provides the implementation for AES.

 ## Compile